Skip to content

 These bird names that start with H feed on insects found on plants or the ground.
 Their nests are often found in dense foliage near water sources such as streams or ponds.

-House Wrens will nest in buildings if it provides some protection from their main predators: cats, snakes, and hawks.
+House Wrens will nest in buildings if they provide some protection from their main predators: cats, snakes, and hawks.

 House wrens are songbirds; males sing to attract females during mating season.